maxhbr/LDBcollector/md/MIT-advertising.md

                         "MIT-advertising"
                     ],
                     "__impliedId": "MIT-advertising",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this license is a modified version of the common MIT license,\nwith an additional advertising clause that makes it GPL-incompatible.
+                                "Per Fedora, this license is a modified version of the common MIT license,\nwith an additional advertising clause that makes it GPL-incompatible.
 It\nwas originally found at\nhttp://www.enlightenment.org/viewvc/e16/e/COPYING?revision=1.10 , but that\nURL is gone (they seem to have moved source control systems).
 The latest\navailable copy from enlightment.org\nhttp://trac.enlightenment.org/e/browser/trunk/E16/e/COPYING has been\npreserved here for reference.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [